top of page

 Ocean Education in Schools

-While general awareness of the value of our Ocean has increased massively in recent years and ocean issues have risen up the political agenda, increasing ocean literacy - the understanding of our individual and collective impact on the Ocean and its impact on our lives and wellbeing – is vital to ensure positive ocean action at all levels.
-Educational and training programs therefore constitute an essential pillar which helps support all Marinas Guardian’s project work building capacity for this and future generations.
+While general awareness of the value of our Ocean has increased significantly in recent years, and ocean issues have risen up the political agenda, the understanding of our individual and collective impact on the Ocean and its impact on our lives and wellbeing is vital to ensure positive ocean action at all levels.
+Educational and training programs therefore constitute an essential pillar which helps support all of Marinas Guardian’s project work, building capacity for current and future generations - across the globe.

 bottom of page